stride3d/stride-docs/en/contributors/documentation/github-actions.md

 Both skip options default to `true` because they are the slowest parts of the build.
 Leave them on for a quick content preview; turn them off when you specifically need to check the API reference or the PDF output.

-> [!NOTE]
-> In `stride-docs-github.yml` the branch input is currently declared as `stride-branch` but read as `inputs.strideBranch`, so the value you type is not passed through and the build always uses the default branch of `stride3d/stride`.
-This only affects the GitHub Pages workflow; the other workflows wire the input through correctly.

 ## Azure workflows

 The four Azure workflows all deploy to the same Azure Web App, `stride-doc`, and differ in the slot they target and whether they hand the build off through an artifact.